awsdocs/aws-cloudformation-user-guide/doc_source/cfn-helper-scripts-reference.md

 ## Amazon Linux AMI images<a name="cfn-helper-scripts-reference-amazon-amis"></a>

-The CloudFormation helper scripts are preinstalled on Amazon Linux AMI images\.
+The CloudFormation helper scripts are preinstalled on Amazon Linux AMI images that have bootstrap scripts installed\.
 + On the latest Amazon Linux AMI version, the scripts are installed in `/opt/aws/bin`\.
 + On previous Amazon Linux AMI versions, the aws\-cfn\-bootstrap package that contains the scripts is located in the Yum repository\.

+**Note**
+The helper scripts are pre\-installed on the latest versions of the Amazon Linux AMI and not on Optimized AMIs, such as ECS Optimized Image that uses Amazon Linux as base\.

 ## Downloading packages for other platforms<a name="cfn-helper-scripts-reference-downloads"></a>